apache/ignite-3/modules/configuration/README.md

 childCfg.changeStr("newStr2").get();
 ```
 Every `change` object is basically a change request that's going to be processed asyncronously and transactionally.

 It's important to note that there's a technical possibility to execute several change requests for different roots in a
 single transaction, but all these roots _must have the same storage type_.

+This exact scenario is possible in `rest` module via command line tool.
+Same code is used to bootstrap configuration
+from JSON file.
+Currently there's no public Java API to do the same thing.